nakat-t/notify-completion-mcp-server/README.md

 Remember to monitor the task execution time.
 Be sure to use the 'notify-completion' MCP.
 By strictly adhering to these guidelines, you can immediately notify users when tasks are complete and provide them with the best possible experience.
 ```

-## MCP Tools

-1. `start-timer`: Start a timer to measure task execution time.
-    * Output: `{"startTime": "<Current time in ISO format>"}`
-    * Description: We instruct AI agents to call this tool first before executing tasks.
-Use custom instruction to do this.
-2. `check-overdue`: Check if the task is overdue based on the given threshold.
-    * Required inputs:
-        * `startTime`: Start time returned by start-timer
-    * Output:
-        * If the task execution time is not overdue: `{"elapsed": "<seconds>", "units": "seconds", "overdue": false}`
-        * If the task execution time is overdue: `{"elapsed": "<seconds>", "units": "seconds", "overdue": true, "command": "${OVERDUE_COMMAND}"}`

 ## For use it other than Cline

 This MCP server was created for use with Cline.
 However, if the AI agents you are using can execute shell commands, it should work as expected with just a few customizations.